opentripplanner/OpenTripPlanner/docs/BuildConfiguration.md

 Time zone for the graph.

 This is used to store the timetables in the transit model, and to interpret times in incoming requests.
+OTP is currently designed to use a single time zone, which is set from agency_timezone in GTFS data.
+It will throw an error if GTFS feeds contain conflicting time zones unless this is set.

 <h3 id="transitServiceEnd">transitServiceEnd</h3>